 CloverDX Server works with temporary directories and files.
 To ensure components work correctly, you should configure the

 Temp spacelocation on the file system.
-For details, see Chapter 19, Temp Space Management.
+For details, see Temp Space Management.

-Lastly, you should set the content security and user's permissions for sandboxes.
-For details and instructions, see Chapter 22, Sandboxes - Server Side Job Files.
+Lastly, you should set the content security and user’s permissions for sandboxes.
+For details and instructions, see Sandboxes.